kontent-ai/model-generator-net/README.md

 Latest successful build: [Download](https://ci.appveyor.com/api/projects/kentico/cloud-generators-net/artifacts/artifacts/CloudModelGenerator-win7-x64.zip)

 Note: The application is [self-contained](https://www.hanselman.com/blog/SelfcontainedNETCoreApplications.aspx).
-There's no need to install .NET Core on your machine.
+There's no need to install any version of .NET on your machine.

 ### Linux, Mac OS and other platforms